JasonGeee/JasonGeee/README.md

 Hi 👋 My name is Jason Gutierrez
 ================================

-Inspired Software Engineer and Full-Stack Developer
+Aspired Software Engineer and Full-Stack Developer
 ---------------------------------------------------

 I have a Bachelor's Degree in Computer Engineering from CSULB.
 My passion for web development came a bit late in my studies but as soon as I found out about creating websites, I've decided to go all in for this one.
 Taking it day by day :)